wacncontent/CustomizeTool/addCommentOutput/articles/virtual-machines/resource-groups-vm-searching.md

 The **Urn** column will be the form you pass to `azure vm quick-create`.

 Often, however, you don't yet know what is available.
-In this case, you can navigate images by discovering publishers first <!-- deleted by customization by --> using `azure vm image list-publishers` and responding to the location prompt with a data center location you expect to use for your resource group.
+In this case, you can navigate images by discovering publishers first by using `azure vm image list-publishers` and responding to the location prompt with a data center location you expect to use for your resource group.
 For example, the following lists all image publishers in the China North location (pass the location argument by lowercasing and removing spaces from the standard locations)

     azure vm image list-publishers
     info:    Executing command vm image list-publishers